AkaSkyKnight/smart-contract-best-practices/docs/known_attacks.md

 }
 ```

-Note that if you had another function which called `withdrawBalance()`, it would be potentially subject to the same attack, so you must treat any function which calls an untrusted contract as itself untrusted.
+Note that if you had another function called `withdrawBalance()`, it would be potentially subject to the same attack, so you must treat any function which calls an untrusted contract as itself untrusted.
 See below for further discussion of potential solutions.

 ### Cross-function Race Conditions